 The Train from Cusco to Machu Picchu

-Due to limited capacity on trains, travelers must check their bags.
+Due to the limited capacity of trains, travelers must check their bags.
 A maximum of 157 cm in length, width, and height is allowed per person, with a maximum weight of 5 kg.

-Trips to Machu Picchu generally include an overnight hotel stay at Aguas Calientes or the ruins.
+Typically, trips to Machu Picchu include an overnight hotel stay in Aguas Calientes.

 Take the bus from Aguas Calientes early in the morning to the ruins of Machu Picchu to maximize your time at the ruins.